Introducing

 Register for updates

 Community feedback is an important part of Mirvac’s commitment to maintaining strong relationships with our stakeholders and the communities in which we operate, and we look forward to staying in touch as the project progresses.
-To receive project updates, please register your interest via our community updates form.
+To receive updates, please register your details via the form below.

 Mirvac acknowledges Aboriginal and Torres Strait Islander people as the Traditional Owners of the lands and waters of Australia and we pay our respect to their Elders past and present.
 Mirvac acknowledges the Traditional Owners of the country on which we stand, the Wurundjeri and Bunurong people of the Kulin nation and we recognise their enduring connection to the land, waters and culture.
 We pay our respects to their Elders past and present.